-Several simplified models have been proposed in attempts to reproduce the behavior of the interacting double well system while avoiding the difficulties associated with treating the interaction exactly.
-We describe several of these here.
+Several simplified models have been proposed in attempts to reproduce the behavior of the interacting double well system while avoiding the difficulty of treating the interaction exactly.
+For comparison with the exact Quantum Monte Carlo calculations, we will use two models that represent the Hamiltonian in a truncated basis of one-body states, specifically the oft-used two-mode model~\cite{Mahmud2002,Milburn1997,Javanainen1999,Bodet2010,Ananikian2006,Jia2008} and a recently proposed eight-mode model~\cite{Garcia-March2010}.

-The hard sphere interaction potential, Eq.~(\ref{eq:hard_sphere_pot}), imposes the constraint that the wavefunction between two particles be 0 for $r_{ij} \leq a$.
+The hard sphere interaction potential, Eq.~\eqref{eq:hard_sphere_pot}, imposes the constraint that the wavefunction between two particles be 0 for $r_{ij} \leq a$.
 In the low energy limit and for $r_{ij} \geq a$, the wavefunction generated by the hard sphere potential is identical to the one that results from replacing this potential with a contact potential of the form~\cite{Fermi1936,Breit1947}